troubleshootingUpdated 2025

 shop.com/products&utm_source=facebook

-Without ?, GA4 treats your UTM parameters as part of the URL path (not tracking data).
+Without ?, GA4 treats your UTM parameters as part of the URL path (like /products/utm_source=facebook), not as tracking data.

 Step 1: Add Question Mark (10 seconds)